Anosov representations with Lipschitz limit set: -hyperconvex representations and a -dichotomy for surface groups

-Now we prove Corollary \ref{c.dic_intro}.
+Now we prove the $\class^1$-dichotomy announced in the introduction.
 As we will later see (Section~\ref{sec:max} and Section~\ref{sec:positive}) there are many projective Anosov representations of surface groups where the image of the boundary map is Lipschitz.
-However, when we embed the surface group into $\PSL_2(\R)$ and look small deformations of representations where the $\PSL_2(\R)$ representation satisfies additional proximality assumptions, then the image of the boundary map is never Lipschitz.
-We restate the dichotomy for the reader's convenience.
+However, when we embed the surface group into $\PSL_2(\R)$ and look small deformations of representations

+where $R$ satisfies additional proximality assumptions ensuring that the representation is $\{\aa_1, \aa_2\}$-Anosov, then the image of the boundary map is never Lipschitz.

+Recall that an element $g\in\PGL_d(\R)$ is \emph{proximal} if the generalized eigenspace associated to its greatest eigenvalue (in modulus) has dimension $1.$ A representation ${R}:G\to\PGL_d(\R)$ of a given group $G$ is \emph{proximal} if its image contains a proximal element.

-\begin{cor} Let $\Wedge:\PSL_2(\R)\to\PSL_d(\R)$ be a (possibly reducible) proximal representation such that $\wedge^2\Wedge$ is also proximal.
+\begin{cor} Let ${R}:\PSL_2(\R)\to\PSL_d(\R)$ be a (possibly reducible) proximal representation such that $\wedge^2{R}$ is also proximal.
 Let $S$ be a closed connected surface of genus $\geq2$ and let $\rho_0:\pi_1S\to \PSL_2(\R)$ be discrete and faithful.
-Then we have the following dichotomy: \begin{itemize} \item[i)] If the top two weights spaces of $\Wedge$ belong to the same irreducible factor, then for every small deformation $\rho:\pi_1S\to\PSL_d(\R)$ of $\Wedge\rho_0$ the curve $\xi_\rho^1(\bord\pi_1S)$ is $\class^1$. \item[ii)] Otherwise, for every weakly irreducible small deformation $\rho:\pi_1S\to\PSL_d(\R)$ of $\Wedge\rho_0$ the curve $\xi_\rho^1(\bord\pi_1S)$ is not Lipschitz. \end{itemize} \end{cor}
+Then we have the following dichotomy: \begin{itemize} \item[i)] If the top two weights spaces of ${R}$ belong to the same irreducible factor, then for every small deformation $\rho:\pi_1S\to\PSL_d(\R)$ of ${R}\rho_0$ the curve $\xi_\rho^1(\bord\pi_1S)$ is $\class^1$. \item[ii)] Otherwise, for every weakly irreducible small deformation $\rho:\pi_1S\to\PSL_d(\R)$ of ${R}\rho_0$ the curve $\xi_\rho^1(\bord\pi_1S)$ is not Lipschitz. \end{itemize} \end{cor}

-\begin{proof} By the proximality assumptions on $\Wedge,$ the representation is $\{\aa_1,\aa_2\}$-Anosov.
+\begin{proof} By the proximality assumptions on ${R},$ the representation is $\{\aa_1,\aa_2\}$-Anosov.

-Furthermore, if the first two weights of $\Wedge$ belong to the same irreducible factor, the representation $\rho$ is also $(1,1,2)$-hyperconvex, this is an open property in $\frak X\big(\pi_1S,\PSL_d(\R)\big)$ (P.-S.-W \cite{PSW1}) and thus Theorem \ref{diff} implies that every small deformation of $\rho$ has $\class^1$ limit set.
+Furthermore, if the first two weights of ${R}$ belong to the same irreducible factor, the representation $\rho$ is also $(1,1,2)$-hyperconvex, this is an open property in $\frak X\big(\pi_1S,\PSL_d(\R)\big)$ (P.-S.-W \cite{PSW1}) and thus Theorem \ref{diff} implies that every small deformation of $\rho$ has $\class^1$ limit set.